systemd/mkosi/mkosi.md

 images containing any other distribution, as long as the necessary tools are available.
 Specifically, any distribution that packages `debootstrap` may be used to build *Debian* or *Ubuntu* images.
-Any distribution that packages `dnf` may be used to build *Fedora*, *Mageia* or *OpenMandriva* images.
+Any distribution that packages `dnf` may be used to build *Fedora Linux*, *Mageia* or *OpenMandriva* images.
 Any distro that packages `pacstrap` may be used to build *Arch Linux* images.
 Any distribution that packages `zypper` may be used to build *openSUSE* images.
 Any distribution that packages `yum` (or the newer replacement `dnf`) may be used to build *CentOS* images.

-Currently, *Fedora* packages all relevant tools as of Fedora 28.
+Currently, *Fedora Linux* packages all relevant tools as of Fedora 28.

 ## Compatibility